JGration/js-discord-bot/README.md

-# bowsette-bot
+# discord-bot
-A personal discord bot.
+A personal discord bot made with node.js.